Welcome to the NY-NJ Trail Conference Invasives Strike Force

 What do invasives volunteers do?

 Volunteers are the core of the Invasives Strike Force.
-We have two types of volunteers, surveying volunteers who survey trails for invasive plants and removal trail crew volunteers who work to remove invasives along the trails.
+We have two types of volunteers: surveying volunteers who survey trails and their surrounding lands for invasive plants, forest pests, and rare and endangered plants, and removal trail crew volunteers who work to manually remove invasives along the trails.

-- As an Invasives Strike Force monitoring volunteer you will be required to attend one of several 1-day training classes to be held in late spring/early summer to learn how to identify 14 common invasive plants, how to collect data for the ISF and how to use a GPS unit.
+- As an Invasives Strike Force Surveyor volunteer you will be required to attend one of several 1-day training workshops held in late spring/early summer to learn how to identify 14 common invasive plants, how to collect data for the ISF and how to use a GPS unit or the Avenza Maps app.
 GPS units can be borrowed from the Trail Conference or you may use your own.

 - After completing training, you will be assigned to a trail section (~2 miles long).